 If you’re experiencing issues with capacity and/or coverage, there are other ways to resolve the problem: upgrading your institution’s wireless network can improve coverage and capacity without the need to install more access points, and will offer long-term ROI rather than simply putting a plaster over an increasingly problematic flaw in your network infrastructure.

 Newer solutions can offer automated network management to avoid overlapping signals and channel ‘conflict’ which means network managers can save time and focus on more important tasks.
 As devices, applications and security risks continue to rise, networks that support machine learning and automation will be increasingly valuable to IT departments and businesses as a whole.
+HD video streaming requires significant bandwidth, which can impact network performance if not properly managed.
+Additionally, video calls on tablets and laptops in an office setting demand higher capacities, emphasising the need for thorough requirements identification in network design.
+The best solution will depend entirely on your WLAN design and requirements, considering other factors like client capabilities and simultaneous connections.

 For more details about capacity and coverage in your wireless network, contact us today.